-Quickbooks - Introduces basic accounting concepts, set up and management of Quickbooks company files.
+QuickBooks - Introduces basic accounting concepts, set up and management of QuickBooks company files.
 The learner will navigate through the software by setting up users, entering beginning balances, and creating non-inventory items.
 Introduces customers and vendors by entering and paying bills, writing checks, creating invoices and sales receipts.
 Demonstrates achievement by producing reports and graphs.
+This course may offer transcripted/dual credit through Northcentral Technical College.
+(Refer to Special Programming Options on Page 42 for more information.)
 Gr.
 10-12 Semester Prerequisite: Accounting II

 Accounting IV - Continue to explore the world of Corporate Accounting by looking at topics such as: Cash Flows, Bonds, Managerial Accounting, and more.
 This course may offer transcripted/dual credit through Northcentral Technical College.
-(Refer to Special Programming Options on Page 38 for more information.)
+(Refer to Special Programming Options on Page 42 for more information.)